ameenrizu/s2-ingest-dashboard/README.md

 # 🎬 S2 Ingest Dashboard

-A lightweight dashboard prototype for monitoring VFX ingest pipeline status.
+VFX ingest pipeline dashboard with mock data support and API-ready integration.

 ## 🚀 Overview
 This tool provides a visual interface to track the status of shots across different pipeline stages.